Anush A. John

 A. Introduction

-Both sides agree the drunkenness is wrong.
+Both sides agree that drunkenness is wrong.
 The question is "Can somebody drink a little bit?".
 One side says you should not, the other side says you can.
 Are these two questions opposed to each other?
 Could it be that both questions are correct?

 The question is not can a Christian drink alcohol.
 Of course, the Christian can drink alcohol – there is no direct command against it.

-The real question is: considering the weight of the pros and cons should a Christian drink alcohol.
-If a Christian is trying to fully please God in all that they do – should he or should he not.
+The real question is: considering the weight of the pros and cons should a Christian drink alcohol?
+If a Christian is trying to fully please God in all that they do – should he or should he not?

-When we look at the arguments for the existence of God, there is not one argument that will definitely convince a person that God exists.
+When we look at the arguments for the existence of God, there is not one argument that will convince a person that God exists.
 The Leibnizian cosmological argument or the poetic argument or the argument from fine-tuning by themselves are not enough to convince a skeptical seeker that God exists.
 But when all the arguments are taken as a whole, it is more PROBABLE than not that God exists.

 Similarly, taking the arguments for or against the use of alcohol point by point is completely futile.
 Instead, I believe a person should take the entire argument FOR the use of alcohol versus AGAINST and consider not whether there is conclusive evidence for or against, but rather: is it more PROBABLE than not that one is better than the other in our effort to please God?
 And then, do accordingly.